Revised February, 2021

 - Employees have access to information on the hazards of these substances.

-- Employees are provided information and training on the UNR Hazard Communication Program and how to prevent injuries or illnesses due to exposure to hazardous chemicals.
+- Employees are provided information and training on the University Hazard Communication Program and how to prevent injuries or illnesses due to exposure to hazardous chemicals.

-This program provides guidelines that are to be addressed in UNR workplaces where hazardous chemicals are handled, used, or stored, except for the exclusions listed below.
+This program provides guidelines that are to be addressed in University workplaces where hazardous chemicals are handled, used, or stored, except for the exclusions listed below.

 The OSHA Hazard Communication Standard (HCS) contains several exclusions.
 A partial listing of these exclusions is listed below for which the provisions of this Program do not apply:

-- Use of hazardous chemicals in laboratories is covered by the UNR Chemical Hygiene Plan.
+- Use of hazardous chemicals in laboratories is covered by the University Chemical Hygiene Plan.

 - Labeling of pesticides that are covered by labeling requirements of the Federal Insecticide, Fungicide, and Rodenticide Act.